Negative rates: the price of safety for investors

 Certain deposit accounts enjoy the comfort of absolute security.
 In the United States, deposits held at trust or custodian banks that are non interest-bearing are fully insured by the government until end-2012.

 Money market deposit accounts are not eligible for this temporary unlimited insurance coverage.
-Ordinary accounts are not insured above $250,000.
+Ordinary accounts are not insured above $250,000 (151,850 pounds).

 For banks, big institutional deposit inflows pose a problem because this sort of cash cannot be used by the bank and so merely increases its liabilities, weakens its balance sheet and potentially raises the deposit insurance premiums it pays to the government.